elaird/hcalraw/readme.md

 #### plugins/
 * `compare.py` compares the payloads within two .root files for a given event
+* `histogram.py` books and fills many per-FED and per-event histograms
 * `patterns.py` interprets the raw data as front-end patterns
 * `printraw.py` dumps to stdout the payload(s) in an event